toammann/Multilayer_SMA2Microstrip/readme.md

 1. Perform a S-Parameter simulation using the touchstone files of the EM-simulation to model the back to back structure from Figure 8.
 In the simulator place the touchstone files back to back with a transmission line of the correct length in between.
 2. Cut the structure mathematically in half to separate the left from the right connector.
 De-embed the remaining transmission line in a second step.

 Method 1. has the benefit of being easy to generate using any standard S-Parameter simulator such as Qucs.
-One downside of this method is that the characteristics a the single connector (left or right ) are not extracted.
+The downside of this method is that the characteristics a the single connector (left or right ) are not extracted.
 However, the single connector characteristics are the one of interest when using the connector in an actual circuit.

- The approach in Method 2 extracts the single connector characteristic.
+The approach in Method 2 extracts these single connector characteristics.
 This data can be compared directly to the simulation result which is desireable.
 However, the output data of this method is more difficult to generate.
-The [IEEE P370 Standard (Electrical Characterization of Printed Circuit Board and Related Interconnects at Frequencies up to 50 GHz) ](https://ieeexplore.ieee.org/document/8078138)comes with an open source mathematical algorithm to achieve this goal.
+The IEEE P370 Standard [(Electrical Characterization of Printed Circuit Board and Related Interconnects at Frequencies up to 50 GHz) ](https://ieeexplore.ieee.org/document/8078138)comes with an open source mathematical algorithm to achieve this goal.
 The source code can be found on the [IEEE gitlab](https://opensource.ieee.org/elec-char/ieee-370).
 Internally it uses a time domain transformation approach.

-Finally Figure 14 shows the prost processed measurement results from Figure 13 by applying Method 2 on the data.
+Finally Figure 14 shows the prost processed measurement results from Figure 13 by applying Method 2 on the measured data.

 <p align = "center"><img src="./figures/plot_res_sim_vs_meas.png" alt="fig_plot_res_sim_vs_meas"  width="800"></p>
 <p align = "center">Figure 14: OpenMES Simulated S-Parameters vs. VNA-Measurement (Post-Processed/De-Embedded via Method 2) </p>

-We can see, that the worst case insertion loss is very close to our predicted value of -21.63dB calculated above.
+We can see, that the worst case insertion loss around 17.5GHz is very close to our estimated value of -21.63dB which was calculated above.
 Overall the agreement is impressive considering the large manufacturing tolerances of a PCB fabricated by a prototyping service and a hand soldered connector.

 The connector itself has a very large return loss tolerance specification.
 From the datasheet:
 > VSWR = 1.1 + 0.02 x 20GHz = 1.5 (RL = 14dB)

 This is much worse than the measured result on its own!
-Overall the agreement is remarkable.
+So, overall the agreement is remarkable.

 ## 8. Conclusion

-To test the open source openEMS EM-Solver a SMA coaxial to microstrip transition was designed and simulated.
+To test the openEMS FDTD-Solver a SMA coaxial to microstrip transition was designed and simulated.

 The Rosenberger 32K242-40ML5 connector was chosen for this task.
 A 6 layer test board with FR4 substrate was fabricated by AISLER, a german PCB prototyping service.
 Using castellated holes in a suitable configuration a PCB edge metallization was created.
-Finally a - ready to use - KiCAD footprint was created.
+Finally a easy to use KiCAD footprint was created.
 The footprint enables the user to design complex RF circuits up to 20GHz on the AISER 6LayerHD FR4 stackup.

-The transition is very low cost and intended for hobbyist an prototyping use.
+The transition is very low cost and intended for hobbyist and prototyping use.
 A 20GHz SMA transition for under 20€ as a "one off prototype order" is to my knowledge unique.

 <div align="center">